The Angel on the High Street

 “Tell not a soul,” he said

-And I felt a new and real fear
+Suddenly I felt a real political fear

-spread like ice within my blood
+spread like ice within my political blood

 and my dreamer’s heart

-it plummeted like a cannon ball made of lead
+like a cannon ball made of lead

-For in that instant
+For in that moment

-such a summer as this again
+and that I’d never taste such a summer as this

 (Incorporating The Diggers’ Song by Gerard Winstanley, 1649)